Consulting Resume - Full Guide & Free Templates

 3) Keep it to a single page

-Your CV should start with the most relevant information first.
+Your resume should start with the most relevant information first.
 As a graduate, you have comparatively little work experience compared to an experienced hire and therefore your most relevant information, after your name, contact details and personal summary (optional), is your education.
-This is contradictory to usual CV advice as for most people the most relevant information is their most recent work experience.
+This is contradictory to usual resume advice as for most people the most relevant information is their most recent work experience.

 5) Beat the computer

 Due to the volume of competition, the initial filtering of candidates is usually automatic and done by a computer.
-Thus it is important to write your CV with this in mind.
-Your CV is then likely to be reviewed by a human once you have passed through the automatic filtering and subsequent online tests.
-When your CV is reviewed by a human it must be written specifically for a consulting audience but any computerised filtering will largely be based on generic criteria such as academic grades.
+Thus it is important to write your resume with this in mind.
+Your resume is then likely to be reviewed by a human once you have passed through the automatic filtering and subsequent online tests.
+When your resume is reviewed by a human it must be written specifically for a consulting audience but any computerised filtering will largely be based on generic criteria such as academic grades.
 In order to make sure the computer can read these easily.

 6) Feedback and proofread